-Instructor: Chakarova
+Instructor: Light

+Documentary Photography: Read Less [-]

 JOURN 215 Multimedia Skills 3 Units

+Terms offered: Fall 2017, Fall 2016, Fall 2015

 This class teaches the fundamentals of using digital video, audio, and photo equipment, as well as editing digital files.
 The class is designed to expose students to what it is like to report in a multimedia environment.
 While primarily for students taking new media publishing courses, the class will be valuable to any student who wants to better prepare for the emerging convergence of broadcast, print, and web media.
+Multimedia Skills: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of workshop per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Grabowicz

+Multimedia Skills: Read Less [-]

 JOURN 216 Multimedia Reporting 2 or 3 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017

 For journalists, the World Wide Web opens a powerful way to tell stories by combining text, video, audio, still photos, graphics, and interactivity.
 Students learn multimedia-reporting basics, how the web is changing journalism, and its relationship to democracy and community.
 Students use storyboarding techniques to construct nonlinear stories; they research, report, edit, and assemble two story projects.
-Rules & Requirements
+Multimedia Reporting: Read More [+] Rules & Requirements

 Prerequisites: 215 (can be taken concurrently); Dreamweaver, Photoshop, and iMovie or Final Cut Pro

 Repeat rules: Course may be repeated for credit with different topic and consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of workshop per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.